 Adam Tooze is the Kathryn and Shelby Cullom Davis Professor of History and the Director of the European Institute at Columbia.
-His new book, Crashed: How a Decade of Financial Crises Changed the World, will be published in August.
-(February 2018)
+His latest book is Crashed: How a Decade of Financial Crises Changed the World.
+(June 2019)

 Adults in the Room: My Battle with the European and American Deep Establishment

 Did Greece have any way of breaking out of Germany’s grip?
 The common criticism of Yanis Varoufakis’s period in office is that he was an intellectual who took the knife of logic to a political gunfight.
 He was ill equipped from the start.
 His memoir, Adults in the Room: My Battle with the European and American Deep Establishment, is at pains to show that this interpretation is mistaken.